 Scott Thomas Outlar survived both the primordial fire and the cataclysmic flood – now he dances in celebration while waiting on the next round of chaos to commence.
 Otherwise, he keeps things pretty chill, spending the days reading, researching, feasting, fasting, taking meditative walks, gazing at stars, laughing at life’s existential problems, swinging to the rhythms of nature’s celestial song, flowing and fluxing with the waves of the Cosmic Tao River, and writing prose-fusion poetry, fiction, essays, rants, ravings, screeds, manifestos, and wild, hallucinatory, psychedelic meanderings through the dualistic mind dedicated to the Renaissance Revolution of the Phoenix Generation.

-Scott’s debut chapbook, A Black Wave Cometh, was released in April of 2015 by Dink Press.
-Currently unavailable.
+Outlar’s debut chapbook, A Black Wave Cometh, was released in April of 2015 by Dink Press.
+Out-of-print.

-Scott’s full length poetry collection, Happy Hour Hallelujah, was released in August of 2016 through Creative Talents Unleashed.
-Find out more about the book and order copies here at the CTU Publishing author’s page.
+Happy Hour Hallelujah was released in August of 2016 through Creative Talents Unleashed.
+Out-of-print.

-Another poetry collection, Chaos Songs, was released on September 1, 2016 through Weasel Press.
+Chaos Songs was released on September 1, 2016 through Weasel Press.
 Copies are available here.

-Scott has had more than 1,500 poems published in over 270 print and/or online literary venues since beginning to submit his work in 2014, along with dozens of essays, articles, and short stories.
-His work received a Best of the Net nomination in 2015, and three Pushcart Prize nominations in 2016.
+Outlar has had more than 2,000 poems published in over 350 literary venues since beginning to submit his work in 2014, along with dozens of essays, articles, and short stories.
+His work received Best of the Net nominations in 2015 and 2020, and three Pushcart Prize nominations in 2016.
+His poem “Kingdom of Chaos” won the 2016 Nibstears Poetry Cave Contest in Nigeria.
 He received the 2017 Award for Excellence in the field of Literature from Setu Magazine.
-His poetry has been translated into Albanian, Afrikaans, Persian, Italian, French, and Serbian.
+Selections of his poetry have been translated into Albanian, Afrikaans, Bengali, Persian, Italian, French, Dutch, Kurdish, Malayalam, Serbian, and Spanish.
 But a bunch of numbers on tallied lists aren’t why he’s doing this…